Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Conclusion

-At last, none of the previously mentioned methods, currently make use of spatial information at the voxel level, to perform map reconstruction.
-The idea would be to exploit voxel proximity to either improve or accelerate parameter prediction.
-A relatively easy extension of mixture-based methods is to account for spatial information by adding a Markov dependence on the clusters, as done for instance in \cite{DeleforgeFBH15}.
+Lastly, none of the mentioned methods makes use of spatial information, to perform map reconstruction.
+The idea would be to account for voxel proximity to improve or accelerate prediction.
+A natural extension of mixture-based methods is to account for spatial information by adding a Markov dependence on the clusters, as done by \cite{DeleforgeFBH15}.